 Effectively, you are taking a taxable distribution on the amount you want to convert to a Roth IRA.
-You will then incur a tax liability on whatever income you take out of your traditional IRA to convert.
+You will then incur a tax liability on whatever income you take from your traditional IRA to convert.

-Tip: It is more tax efficient to pay the income taxes on a Roth conversion from money you have outside of your retirement account.
+Tip: It is more tax efficient to pay the income taxes on a Roth conversion from the money you have outside your retirement account.

 That way, you preserve as much money as possible within your retirement accounts for tax-advantaged growth in the future.

-These requirements apply to Roth gold IRAs exactly the same as they apply with any other Roth IRA.
+These requirements apply to Roth gold IRAs precisely the same as any other Roth IRA.

-You are just opening your new Roth IRA with a custodian which supports gold and precious metals retirement investments.
+You are just opening your new Roth IRA with a custodian who supports gold and precious metals retirement investments.